Azure/diagnostics-eventflow/README.md

 }
 ```

 The purpose of handling `CancelKeyPress` and `UnhandledException` events (the latter for full .NET Framework only) is to ensure that the EventFlow pipeline is cleanly disposed.
+This is important for pipeline elements that rely on system-level resources.
+For example, Event Tracing for Windows (ETW) input creates a system-wide ETW listening session, which must be disposed when the EventFlow pipeline is shut down.
+Ctrl-C signal is the standard way the Service Fabric runtime uses to notify service processes that they need to perform cleanup and exit.
+By default the process has 30 seconds to react.

 The UnhandledException event method is a very simple addition to the standard ServiceEventSource: